 To help bring clarity to the current state of the market, Finimpact’s data analysis team has created an informative infographic mapping out world’s online alternative lending landscape.

 As 2015 comes to a close and we look back on the evolution that has occurred over the past year, we see that this is just the beginning of an amazing transformation in the alternative lending industry.
-The ever increasing diversity in the lending landscape, along with greater equity and capital investment and an increased collaboration from banks has creating the perfect storm for success – Alternative finance is changing the game of traditional finance for good.
-It’s no surprise that this is a very thrilling industry to be a part of and we are excited for what 2016 has in store!
+The ever-increasing diversity in the lending landscape, along with greater equity and capital investment and increased collaboration from banks has to create the perfect storm for success – Alternative finance is changing the game of traditional finance for good.
+It’s no surprise that this is a very thrilling industry to be a part of and we are excited about what 2016 has in store!
 The State of Small Business Lending: Credit Access during the Recovery and How Technology May Change the Game, HBS, Karen Gordon Mills, Brayden McCarthy (July 22, 2014)